Mato & Hash Blog

 Sunday School Crafts to Keep Kids Engaged and Entertained

 At Mato & Hash we’ve worked with a variety of churches throughout our time as an apparel provider and printing shop.
 There’s no shortage of activities a church may need special t-shirts or gift bags for, and this extends to their congregations as well.
 The year is typically peppered with camp outings, day trips, youth group meetings, charity events, and the like.
 However, in a time where churches, schools, and even individuals aren’t gathering for some of their favorite activities, many parents are left wondering how to keep their children occupied, engaged, and in touch with their religious values.
-Considering these gaps in children’s regular enrichment and our faithfulness to the local Christian community we’ve decided to compile a list of kid-approved crafts that can easily be adapted to convey the biblical messages your child is craving.
-This is an opportunity to get creative!
+Considering these gaps in children’s regular enrichment and our faithfulness to the local Christian community we’ve decided to compile a list of kid-approved Sunday School Crafts that can easily be adapted to convey the biblical messages your child is craving.
+This is an opportunity to get creative and have some fun with Bible School Crafts for kids!
 While we've laid out suggested materials for each craft, don't hesitate to substitute with whatever materials you have around the house.

 Tie dyeing old clothes can also be a fun way for kids to see how different fabric colors and types may react to the dyeing process.
 You could even make an effort to do this project on a range of fabrics or colors to compare the effects of the dye, for an academic element.